firehol/infrastructure/README.md

 Ensure local repository hooks are installed, they will take care of all the checking and much of the work.

-As well as commit rights to the repository, you need a [GPG key] to sign and verify the git tag, and in addition an [Authentication token] to automate the process of signing the release and uploading the signature.
+As well as commit rights to the repository, you need a [GPG key](#gpg-key) to sign and verify the git tag.
+To automate release signing and signature upload, you must set up an [Authentication token](#authentication-token).

 ## Create release